Overview

 Day 1: (Mar 28) Tokyo Participants arrive and settle into our hotel, in the heart of Ginza, Tokyo’s foremost shopping district and perfect for sensational nighttime photography, with its blaze of neon-lit facades.
 Meet with Christopher in the evening for orientation, then a welcome dinner.
 Overnight in Tokyo.

-Day 2: (Mar 29) TokyoWe begin with an early morning walk to Hibiya Park and the Tokyo Imperial Palace Garden (including Chidorigafuchi Lake), and then to Ueno Onshi park.
-All three venues are renowned for their spectacular cherry blossom sakura.
-Depending on time, we may also visit the Yanaka Cemetery—in springtime awash in cherry blossoms—and Yanaka Ginza area, where narrow alleys teem with photogenic stalls and shops.
-You’ll have free time this afternoon: a chance to explore such sights as the Senso-Ji Shrine.
-For sunset, we walk along the Meguro River, between Gotanda and Meguro Sky Garden illuminated for the sakura with pink lanterns.
+Day 2: (Mar 29) TokyoWe begin with an early morning walk to Hibiya Park and the Imperial Palace East Garden (including nearby Chidorigafuchi Lake), renowned for their Japanese landscaping and spectacular cherry blossom sakura.
+We’ll also visit Sumida Park—in springtime awash in cherry blossoms—and nearby Senso-Ji Shrine before heading to the Meguro River, illuminated for the sakura with pink lanterns.
+Dinner at leisure.
+Overnight in Toyko.

 Day 3: (Mar 30) Five Lakes & Mount Fuji Today we head west from Tokyo to the Five Lakes district, offering stupendous views of Mount Fuji across the azure lake waters.
 We’ll base ourselves here for two days of photography amid one of Japan’s premier sakura experiences.
-Arriving the ‘Five Lakes’ region, we’ll begin by photographing around Lake Yamanaka, known as “Swan Lake,” for its resident trumpeter swans along the north shore.
-If there is an early spring bloom, we’ll then head to Hananomiyako Park to photograph the magnificent floral displays, with Mt.
+Arriving the ‘Five Lakes’ region, we’ll begin by photographing the lovely Kitaguchi Hongu shrine.
+After lunch, if there is an early spring bloom we’ll head to Hananomiyako Park to photograph the magnificent floral displays, with Mt.
 Fuji as a backdrop.
-Time permitting, we’ll enjoy a stroll to the lovely Kitaguchi Hongu shrine.
+Then, we’ll head to Lake Yamanaka, known as “Swan Lake” for its resident trumpeter swans.
 Today’s highlight will be photographing sunset from the Arakuren Sengren Shrine, with its five-storied Churieto Pagoda overlooking the town of Fujiyoshida and, beyond, snow-capped Mt.
 Fuji.
 Overnight Lake Kawaguchi.

-Day 4: (Mar 31) Five Lakes & Mount FujiWe’ll rise early this morning for sunrise photos of Mt.
-Fuji before returning to the hotel for breakfast.
-We’ll then spend the morning photographing around Lake Kawaguchiko, including (depending on lighting and weather conditions on the day) from our superb perspective on the lake’s eastern shore.
-After breakfast, we’ll visit Kogamasao Memorial Park, with its lovely views of Mt.
-Fuji framed by cherry blossoms; and the nearby Kubota Itchiku Art Museum, dedicated to the revived art of centuries-old Tsujigahana silk dyeing, used to decorate elaborate kimonos.
-Then on to Oishi Park–a landscaped lakefront foreground for more images of Mount Fuji, and offering some excellent lunch venues, If the shibazakura (moss phlox) have already burst into bloom, we may continue to Fujigane to witness the spectacular display—entire fields of pink, white and purple flowers spread like a carpet in front of the sacred volcano.
+Day 4: (Mar 31) Five Lakes & Mount FujiWe’ll spend the morning photographing Mount Fuji from the north shore of Lake Kawaguchiko.
+We’ll visit Kogamasao Memorial Park, with its lovely mountain views framed by cherry blossoms; and the nearby Kubota Itchiku Art Museum, dedicated to the revived art of centuries-old Tsujigahana silk dyeing, used to decorate elaborate kimonos.
+Then on to Oishi Park–a landscaped lakefront foreground for more images of Mount Fuji, and offering some excellent lunch venues.
 In late afternoon, we’ll head to Saiko Iyashi no Santo, a traditional thatched village with traditional craft workshops and where we’ll photograph a model dressed in kimono.
-(If it’s raining, we may visit the Ide Sake Brewery to learn the traditional craft of producing Japan’s favorite tipple.)
+(If the shibazakura—moss phlox—have already burst into bloom, we may continue to Fujigane to witness the spectacular display—entire fields of pink, white and purple flowers spread like a carpet in front of the sacred volcano.)
 Overnight Lake Kawaguchi.

 Day 6: (Apr 2) Kyoto Up bright and early this morning to visit the Arashiyama “bamboo forest,” a sublime setting for creative sunrise photography before the crowds arrive.
 Our photo session will be enhanced by a model in kimono, plus rickshaw.
-We’ll then return to the hotel for breakfast before visiting the Nishijin district and the Orinakusan weaving house to photograph traditional silk costumes being made.
-This afternoon we return to the Ninenzaka area for a private tea ceremony .
-You’re then free to explore Ninenzaka and Kyoto at leisure.
+We’ll then return to the hotel for breakfast before we return to the Ninenzaka area for a private tea ceremony in a temple garden.
+Following lunch, we transfer to the Nishijin district and the Orinakusan weaving house to photograph traditional silk costumes being made.
 Overnight in Kyoto.

-Day 9: (Apr 5) “Crow Castle & Togakushi Jinga This morning we’ll photograph Matsumoto’s “Crow Castle.”
-Built in 1504 and set in a lake surrounded by the castle’s Honmaru Garden—the cherry blossoms in bloom provide perfect frames.
-We’ll then journey into the Japanese Alps to arrive Shibu Onsen, a charming and historic mountain hot-spring community where it is common to see visitors walking the streets dressed in kimonos en route to and from onsen (hot spring spas).
-The balance of the afternoon is at leisure.
+Day 9: (Apr 5) Togakushi & Shibu Onsen This morning we’ll journey into the Japanese Alps to visit the uppermost Togakushi Jinga shrine, approached by an avenue of massive 800-year-old cedar trees at the base of Mount Lizuna.
+We continue the short distance to Shibu Onsen, a charming and historic mountain hot-spring community where it is common to see visitors walking the streets dressed in yukatas (lightweight kimonos) en route to and from the spa town’s several public onsen (hot spring spas).
+The balance of the afternoon is at leisure to relax in the onsen.
 Overnight in Shibu Onsen.

-Day 11: (Apr 7) Nikko We spend the morning photographing Shinkiyo Bridge and the Toshogu complex that comprises a UNESCO World Heritage Site composed on more than 100 lavishly decorated temples and shrines.
-A highlight among many is the Futarasan-jinga temple.
+Day 11: (Apr 7) Nikko We spend the morning photographing the UNESCO World Heritage Site composed on more than 100 lavishly decorated temples and shrines.
+Our focus will be the Taiyu-in and Toshogu complexes.
 Prepare to be awed!
-After lunch, we will return to Tokyo, where the balance of the afternoon and evening are at leisure… a chance for you to perhaps photograph such iconic venues as the famous Shibuya Crossing (the busiest pedestrian intersection on the planet) and the neon-lit Shinjuku district, with its Godzilla Road and Kabukicho red-light district.
+After lunch, we will return to Tokyo, where the balance of the afternoon and evening are at leisure.
+Or join Chris as he leads an optional sunset photo walk of the famous Shibuya Crossing (the busiest pedestrian intersection on the planet) and Ometosando district, with several astonishing modern architectural gems… perhaps followed by the neon-lit Shinjuku district, with its Godzilla Road and Kabukicho red-light district.
 Overnight in Nikko.

 Day 12: (Apr 8) Tokyo This morning we’ll attend an early morning training ritual at a sumo wrestling stable—a rare opportunity to witness and photograph the quintessential Japanese sport close up and personal.
-The rest of the day is free to explore a museum, temple, or district of your choice… perhaps the nearby Tsujiki Open Market (the narrow streets, teem with restaurants and shops selling market produce); or Akihabara, the glitzy, neon-lit capital of all things cosplay, anime, and manga-related, This evening we’ll enjoy a slideshow of everyone’s favorite images, followed by our farewell dinner aboard a yakatabune long-boat festooned with red lanterns.
+The rest of the day is free to explore a museum, temple, or district of your choice… perhaps the nearby Tsujiki Open Market (the narrow streets, teem with restaurants and shops selling market produce); or Akihabara, the glitzy, neon-lit capital of all things cosplay, anime, and manga-related.
+This evening, we’ll enjoy a slideshow of everyone’s favorite images, followed by our farewell dinner.
 Overnight in Tokyo.